Renouveaux/node-paperboy/README.md

 # Paperboy plugin for Nodemailer

-Hey, this is a plugin for Nodemail that renders email templates using Swig.
-Include in templates works, images and attachments and other stuff to be come in future.
+Hey, this is a plugin for Nodemailer that renders email templates using Swig.
+Includes in templates works, images and attachments and other stuff to come in future.
 Inspired by [nodemailer-express-handlebars](https://github.com/yads/nodemailer-express-handlebars).
-Find on [NPM](https://www.npmjs.com/package/node-paperboy).
+Find it [NPM](https://www.npmjs.com/package/node-paperboy).

 ----------

 ## Install from NPM
 ```bash